An honest, open-minded look at knowledge vs. ignorance

 This post — dedicated to those who would choose religious fundamentalism over knowledge — was inspired by a quotation positing the uselessness and futility of unapplied knowledge.

 Bill, a religious friend of mine and quite a good fellow, referenced one of his favorite quotes about knowledge during another of our frequent and enjoyable hikes at beautiful Radnor Lake.
 This particular quote implies that knowledge is generally useless and futile unless the given knowledge is useful in some way or can be directly applied in one’s life.

-On its face at least, this wisdom nugget seems to leave little or no room for studying subjects of interest due to "mere" fascination or a general desire to learn more about the endlessly amazing, mysterious universe we inhabit.
+On its face at least, this nugget of wisdom seems to leave little or no room for studying subjects of interest due to fascination, interest, or a general desire to learn more about the endlessly amazing, mysterious universe we inhabit.

-The time spent by this blogger learning more about biology, evolution, geology, astronomy, cosmology, and anthropology is a waste of time, Bill’s knowledge quote implies, unless the absorbed material proves to be useful in some practical fashion and can be applied in life.
+The time spent by this blogger learning more about biology, evolution, geology, astronomy, cosmology, religion, spirituality, philosophy, and other subjects is a waste of time, Bill’s knowledge quote implies, unless the absorbed material proves to be useful in some practical fashion and can be applied in life.

 The recipe for perpetual ignorance is: Be satisfied with your opinions and content with your knowledge.

 Granted, as Einstein said, the power of imagination can trump pure knowledge — but only when one’s imagination is grounded in wisdom or knowledge, or based on educated guesses regarding how things work — as opposed to imagination based upon purely superstitious or supernatural beliefs.
 If one were to ignore the former for the latter, then all supernatural systems & ideas should be granted a legitimate basis, including the Easter Bunny, Zeus, Santa Claus, ghosts & poltergeists, angels & demons, the flying spaghetti monster, and any other entity one can possibly imagine.